-- Between 0.3% and 1.5% of the Isaac River catchment (to the Isaac River and Ripstone Creek confluence). - Between 0% and 5.6% of the Ripstone Creek catchment.
+- Between 0.2% and 1.0% of the Isaac River catchment (to the Isaac River and Ripstone Creek confluence). - Up to 4.5% of the Ripstone Creek catchment.

 Table 10.1 - Catchment area captured with the water management system during operations